molgenis/vip/docs/index.md

 and providing additional aids like a genome browser and a representation of the decisions leading to the VIP classification.
 VIP can be used for single patients, families or cohort data.

+!!! tip "Try it yourself"
+    Visit <a href="https://vip.molgeniscloud.org/">https://vip.molgeniscloud.org/</a> to analyse your own variants

 [Click here for a live example](vip_giab_hg001.html)

 ![Example report](img/report_example.png)]